Motzkin path decompositions of functionals in noncommutative probability: Introduction

 In standard approaches to noncommutative probability the information about distributions of variables is contained in a {\it sequence} of multivariate functionals, be it moments or cumulants (of one type or another), and in both cases the whole sequence of them needs to be studied together.
 The novelty in our approach is that we have a sequence of replicas of each variable, which, by a certain duality relation, leads to a larger {\it family of path-dependent} multilinear functionals of rich combinatorial and algebraic structure which can also be studied together.
 On the combinatorial level, our approach fills the `gap' between interval partitions and noncrossing partitions of Kreweras \cite{[11]}.
 On the level of functionals, it goes even deeper since it fills the `gap' between the boolean and free products of states on the algebraic level.

 The main idea of this paper, to use Motzkin paths (or, words) as `arguments' of some basic functionals, has its roots in our construction of the {\it noncommutative logarithm of the Fourier transform} which was the ``boolean-classical logarithm of the Fourier transform'' based on the combinatorics on words \cite{[15]}.
-This led us to this non-enumerative model of noncommutative probability, in which ${\mathbb N}$ is replaced by $\mathpzc{M}$, equipped with its remarkable structure.
-Our main tool is that of an algebraic decomposition of various functionals which induced by the decomposition of free random variables into series of orthogonal replicas \cite{[14],[16]} and to the decomposition of the free additive convolution \cite{[17]}.
+This led us to the model in which ${\mathbb N}$ is replaced by $\mathpzc{M}$, equipped with its remarkable structure.
+Our main tool is that of an algebraic decomposition of various functionals induced by the decomposition of free random variables into series of orthogonal replicas \cite{[14],[16]} and by the decomposition of the free additive convolution \cite{[17]}.
 The main algebraic point of our approach on the level of variables is that the orthogonal replicas play the role of a `basis' of the `space of variables'.
 By a duality relation, the associated path-dependent functionals give a generating set of the space of moments and cumulants.
-This leads to additivity of functionals on the level of paths, involving moments and cumulants associated with different notion of noncommutative independence.
+This leads to additivity of functionals on the level of paths, involving moments and cumulants associated with different notions of noncommutative independence.
 The latter and relations between them were studied by many authors \cite{[3],[M],[13],[22],[23],[24]}.
-The cumulants in our theory, called {\it Motzkin cumulants}, will be given in a forthcoming paper.
+The cumulants in our theory, called {\it Motzkin cumulants}, will be investigated in a forthcoming paper.

 The remaining part of the paper consists of 7 sections.
 In Section 2, we give some basic definitions and facts.
 Orthogonal replicas and their moments are studied in Section 3.
 Lattices of Motzkin paths and Motzkin words are described in Section 4.
 In Section 5, we show that the moments of orthogonal replicas are described by Motzkin lattices, which leads to the concept of Motzkin functionals in terms of which the free and boolean products of functionals are decomposed.
 In Section 6, we prove important lemmas on the moments under Motzkin functionals.
 In Section 7, we introduce and study the lattices $\mathcal{M}(w)$ of noncrossing partitions which are monotonically adapted to $w\in \mathpzc{M}$, where monotonicity relates the depths of blocks to the heights of segments in Motzkin paths.
 Using $\mathcal{M}(w)$, we express in Section 8 the moments of Motzkin functionals in terms of boolean cumulants, which is a refinement of the formula for moments of free random variables in terms of boolean cumulants derived recently in \cite{[6], [10]}.